Our 16-Factor Technical On-Site AEO Methodology

 Most of what the 16-factor model scores, including JSON-LD structured data, entity consistency, content depth, E-E-A-T, FAQ schema, external citations, content freshness, and AI crawler access, is endorsed by Google's guide and matches what we observe across other AI systems.
 The model is built around the signals that show up in multiple places, not a single vendor's playbook.

-From a one-shot audit to a live AEO operating loop on app.canonry.ai.
+From a one-shot audit to a live AEO operating loop on open.canonry.ai.

 The 16-factor model is the diagnostic layer.
-Canonry, our open-source AEO operating system, is where we actually run the work: it pulls in the @ainyc/aeo-audit report, watches how AI answers move week over week, and gives every fix a feedback signal across ChatGPT, Claude, Gemini, Perplexity, and Copilot.
+Canonry, our source-available AEO operating system, is where we run the work: it records the technical baseline, watches how AI answers move week over week, and gives every fix a feedback signal across ChatGPT, Claude, Gemini, Perplexity, and Copilot.
 Together they turn AEO from a static PDF into a tracked workstream with a live citation surface attached to it.

-1. Baseline with @ainyc/aeo-audit across your key URLs, then load the same scores into app.canonry.ai so the 16-factor model becomes a tracked workspace your team can review, not a one-time report.
+1. Baseline the 16 factors across your key URLs, then record the scores in open.canonry.ai so the model becomes a tracked workspace your team can review, not a one-time report.

 2. Use canonry to map on-site findings to live buyer prompts, competitor surfaces, and citation gaps it monitors across ChatGPT, Claude, Gemini, Perplexity, and Copilot.